- Weekend Trip to Nantucket: A Local's Tips to the Island (Erin-Marie, 26) – YTN - September 1, 2021

 The Young Traveler’s Network series showcases candid guest interviews of young people worldwide and the inspiring stories of how they navigate their lives and travels.
 They share their stories to educate, inspire, and empower others to see the world!

 This week a Young Traveler named Erin-Marie Huyser, 26, shares her local tips for enjoying Nantucket, MA.

 Planning a trip to Nantucket?
 Great, you’re already doing something right!
 This tiny island in Massachusetts off the East Coast of the U.S. is a summer vacation paradise.
 In the winter, or “off-season”, Nantucket is your quintessential New England seaside town.
 Whether you’re a nature-lover, partier, or just in search of some high-end retail therapy, Nantucket has something to offer.

-During the high season (May to October), the island transforms from sleepy town to a vibrant tourist destination with great nightlife, gorgeous beaches, and all the summer fun one could dream of.
+During the high season (May to October), the island transforms from a sleepy town to a vibrant tourist destination with great nightlife, gorgeous beaches, and all the summer fun one could dream of.

 As an islander myself, here are my top suggestions so you can make the most of your time here.